Bananas Nutritional Facts and Things You Didn't Know

 - Since bananas are packed with vitamins, they can help prevent heart disease and lower high blood pressure.

-- Due to the fiber-pectin contained in bananas will also help treat constipation.
+- Due to the fiber-pectin contained in bananas, they will also help treat constipation.

 Delicious Banana Pudding